 Year 4 – four units at an Academy; you will be based at two Academies at least.

 Year 5 – two units at an Academy.
 At least one of these will be Bath or a Bristol Academy.

 Free accommodation for all students is provided in all out-of-Bristol Academies.

 The placement policy (available in the rules and policies handbook) applies to you in your clinical years.
 This policy ensures that our placement procedures are fair and transparent to all students and that the Medical School complies with all relevant legislation including the Disability Discrimination and Equality Acts.
-You will be given the opportunity to apply for individual circumstances if you have special requirements as shown in the placement policy.
+You will be given the opportunity to apply for priority allocation if you have special requirements as shown in the placement policy.
 You should expect to have placements in at least five different Academies during your undergraduate studies.

 Note: some of the documents on this page are in PDF format.
 In order to view a PDF you will need Adobe Acrobat Reader

 The Royal United Hospital Bath NHS Trust provides acute treatment and care for a catchment population of around 500,000 people in Bath, and the surrounding towns and villages in north east Somerset and western Wiltshire.
 The Trust provides 565 beds and a comprehensive range of acute services including medicine and surgery, services for women and children, accident and emergency services, and diagnostic and clinical support services.
 Located 14 miles from Bristol and approximately 1.5 miles from Bath city centre, the Academy can take over 100 students at any one time.
 You will live on the Trust site for your placement and will attend the Royal National Hospital for Rheumatic Diseases for their rheumatology teaching.